mathigon/textbooks/content/matrices/content.md

 We would like to give our spaceship the ability to rotate in place, so the player can point it at incoming asteroids.
 This rotation is something we call a [transformation](gloss:transformation).
 Let's notify the Rotation of the spaceship through angle θ as `R_"θ"`.

 {.text-center} `{P_"1", P_"2", P_"3", P_"4", P_"5", P_"6"}` --- `R_"θ"` ---> `{P_"1"', P_"2"', P_"3"', P_"4"', P_"5"', P_"6"'}`
+{.fixme} Could be nice with hover points to graphic.

 Each point `P_"n"` has the transformation `R_"θ"` applied to it, which  rotates the point around the origin to get point `P_"n"'` (pronounced "P n prime").